 The TLX PMC Edition is hand built at Acura’s Performance Manufacturing Center in Ohio by the same technicians who assemble the NSX.
 Still, manage your expectations: There’s nothing NSX-like about its powertrain — it’s the same as the regular TLX’s V-6.
 However, the PMC model features plenty of goodies that make it look and feel special, including the NSX’s exclusive Valencia Red Pearl nano-pigment paint.
 Acura calls it the “highest quality, most vibrant” paint it’s ever offered, and it was previously only available on NSX.

-I spent some time in the TLX PMC Edition and can attest that its aesthetic enhancements do indeed elevate the car’s sporty and luxurious feel.
+I spent some time in the TLX PMC Edition at the Midwest Automotive Media Association’s 2019 Spring Rally and can attest that its aesthetic enhancements do indeed elevate the car’s sporty and luxurious feel.

 On the Outside